 I have also learned that I now have to live my life as a chicken keeper in preventative mode.
 I have to constantly work to limit stress, keep the coop super clean and dry, and use natural supplements to build my flocks immune systems.

 For preventative, I use the grapefruit seed extracts in the dosage listed above, oregano oil, and I use small amounts of the colloidal silver.
-At least every other day or so, I add 1 and 1/2 to 2 tablespoons of the colloidal silver to their five gallon water bucket.
+At least every other day or so, I add 1 tablespoon of the colloidal silver to their five gallon water bucket.
 I have also just started using oregano oil in the water to try something different than the colloidal silver, and it worked as well.
-I also continue to periodically add dry oregano to food.
+I also continue to periodically add dry oregano to food, especially in winter.
+Winters are the toughest times for relapsing, though I should note that I have never had more than some mild relapses.

 *Please note I was not paid to promote any of these treatments.
 I simply research treatments others had tried and tried them myself.
 My opinions are based only on my experiences treating my chickens.
 If you have any questions, you can post them below, and I will do my best to answer them.
 Please just keep in mind that I cannot diagnose chicken illnesses and believe that no one really can very well over the internet.